zeroc-ice/ice-demos/php/Glacier2/hello/README.md

-If you want to run the Glacier2 router on a different host than the Web server, you will need to modify the router's endpoint in `config.glacier2` and `login.php`.
-To run the hello server on a different host, modify the endpoint in `session.php`.
+If you want to run the Glacier2 router on a different host than the Web server, you will need to modify the router's endpoint in `config.glacier2` and `Login.php`.
+To run the hello server on a different host, modify the endpoint in `Session.php`.

 ======================================================================